VPN Scaling

 Disable Compression

 Though using compression is tempting to squeeze extra throughput out of slower links, it is both inefficient and insecure.
 Most data sent across VPNs in modern environments is already encrypted or otherwise uncompressible, which wastes CPU when attempting to compress.
 Additionally, vulnerabilities such as VORACLE can allow attackers to glean information about encrypted data when it has been compressed.
-Disabling encryption will mitigate that attack and also reduce CPU overhead.
+Disabling compression will mitigate that attack and also reduce CPU overhead.
 On the server, set Compression to Disable Compression.

 Duplicate Connections